ravendb/bootcamp/src/Unit-2/lesson4/README.md

 ````

 There are some points to note here.
 The "counting" task is performed by
 two expresions.
-The `Map` just get data from the documents and the the
+The `Map` just gets data from the documents and the `Reduce`
-`Reduce` perform the aggregation.
+performs the aggregation.
 This allows the RavenDB engine to
 treat each step in isolation, that means it is not required to run them
 sequentially and at the same time.